jianliu10/jianliu.github.io/_posts/1998-01-01-java-technical-note-2018.md

   If performance under high load is important, you'll want AspectJ which is 9-35x faster than Spring AOP. whether your aspects will be mission critical.

-## Junit test frameworks

-### junit test v5 programming model: junit-jupiter

-see xjc-svc module tests in xml-json-converter project.

-No @RunWith(), @TestSuite annotations at class level is required.
-Only @Test annotation at method level is required.

-libs:
-	junit-platform-lanucher-1.3.2.jar, junit-platform-engine-1.3.2.jar,
-	junit-jupiter-api-5.3.1.jar, junit-jupiter-engine-5.3.1.jar, junit-jupiter-params-5.3.1.jar
-	mockito-core-2.23.0.jar, mockito-junit-jupiter-2.23.4.jar

-junit-jupiter sample classes:

-	import org.junit.jupiter.api.BeforeAll;
-	import org.junit.jupiter.api.Test;
-	import org.junit.jupiter.api.TestInstance;
-	import org.junit.jupiter.api.TestInstance.Lifecycle;

-	import static org.junit.jupiter.api.Assertions.assertEquals;
-	import static org.junit.jupiter.api.Assertions.assertNotNull;
-	import static org.junit.jupiter.api.Assertions.assertTrue;

-### @RunWith(MockitoJUnitRunner.class)

-lib: mockito-core-2.23.0.jar, mockito-junit-jupiter-2.23.4.jar

-It will not create spring app context container. the test calss instance can not use @Autowired to inject dependency. dependency are assigned explicitly in @Before setup() method.

-in @Before setup() method, do NOT need to explicitly call 'MockitoAnnotations.initMocks(this)' to inject mocks/spys. mocks/spys injection is done automatically.

-	import org.mockito.InjectMock;
-	import org.mockito.Mock;
-	import org.mockito.Spy;
-	import org.mockito.ArgumentCaptor;
-	import org.mockito.Captor;

-### junit test with a Spring application context container - @RunWith(SpringRunner.class)

-SpringRunner.class is an alias for the SpringJUnit4ClassRunner.class.
-This class requires JUnit 4.12 or higher.

-libs: spring-test.jar

-It will create a spring app context container containing all the scanned beans. the test class is a bean in the container.

-It can be coded in hybrid:
-- The test bean can use @Autowired to inject real(not mocked) beans from container.
-- If we want to inject some mocked beans, we can use @InjectMocks, @Mock, @Spy
-- in @Before setup() method, explicitly call MockitoAnnotations.initMocks(this) to trigger Mock/Spy instances injection

-@Mock - create a stub (a dummy object with no state, void method body, return null or zero).
-@Spy - create a real object with field varialbes and method implementations, return real value.

-Sample:

-     @InjectMocks
-     private AccountsController accountsController;
-     @Spy
-     private TransactionTrendRequestRestAPIMapper transactionTrendRequestRestAPIMapper;
-     @Mock
-     private AccountsService accountsService;
-     @Before
-     public void setup() {
-    	MockitoAnnotations.initMocks(this);
-     }

-#### internal @SpringJUnitConfig

-It is a internal annotation. usually do not used by developer. use @SpringBootTest instead.
-It does NOT create a spring app context container.
-It is used together with RunWith(SpringRunner.class)

-see filex-api\filex-api-service\src\test\java\org\finra\filex\service\impl\TokenServiceImplTest.java

-@SpringJUnitConfig is a composed annotation that combines two:
-- @ExtendWith(SpringExtension.class) from spring-test.
-Spring's implemtation of junit jupiter's callback interfaces.
-- @ContextConfiguration from the Spring TestContext Framework.
-It specifies the context configuration locations.

-lib: spring-test.jar v5

-	import org.springframework.test.context.junit.jupiter.SpringJUnitConfig;
-	import org.springframework.test.context.TestPropertySource;

-#### @SpringBootTest

-It start up a spring-boot application.

-It specifies:
-- context configuration locations; start up a applicaton context container.
-- (optional) web Environment. used to create a web context container.
-It is only required when there is a REST web tier to test.
-- @ExtendWith(SpringExtension.class)

-lib: spring-boot-test.jar v2

-	import org.springframework.boot.test.mock.mockito.MockBean;
-	import org.springframework.boot.test.mock.mockito.SpyBean;

-### spring-mvc junit test

-spring-mvc test using MockMvc in spring-test jar.

-#### internal @SpringJUnitWebConfig

-It is a internal annotation. usually do not used by developer. use @SpringBootTest with WebEnvironment instead.
-It does NOT create a spring app context container.
-It is used together with RunWith(SpringRunner.class)

-see filex-api\filex-api-rest\src\test\java\com\example\mockito\BaseRestIT.java

-the annotation creates:
-- a spring test context container. the test instance is a bean in the container.
-- a web container.

-@SpringJUnitWebConfig is a composed annotation that combines:
-- @ExtendWith(SpringExtension.class) from spring-test
-- @ContextConfiguration from the Spring TestContext Framework.
-- @WebAppConfiguration from the Spring TestContext Framework.

-lib: spring-test.jar v5

-	import org.springframework.test.context.ActiveProfiles;
-	import org.springframework.test.context.junit.jupiter.web.SpringJUnitWebConfig;
-	import org.springframework.test.web.servlet.MockMvc;

-#### MockMvc in org.springframework.test.web.servlet.MockMvc

-MockMvc is used together with @SpringBootTest((..
-WebEnvironment.MOCK).

-There are two ways of coding:

-- use @AutoConfigureMockMvc

-@AutoConfigureMockMvc creates and injects web tier beans into a application context container.

-	@SpringBootTest(classes={MyApplication.class}, webEnvironment=WebEnvironment.MOCK )
-	@TestPropertySource(locations={"classpath:application-test.properties"})
-    @AutoConfigureMockMvc

-    @Autowired
-    private MockMvc mockMvc;

-- use manual setup:

-    org.springframework.test.web.servlet.MockMvc mockMvc =
-		org.springframework.test.web.servlet.setup.MockMvcBuilders.standaloneSetup(accountsController)
-			.setMessageConverters(new StringHttpMessageConverter(), new MappingJackson2HttpMessageConverter())
-			.setControllerAdvice(advice)
-			.build();

-test web request-response:

-    mockMvc.perform(post("/load/input?input_name=YDMD_SP_LDR_AB_Part1&bid=b2");

-	mockMvc.perform(get("/accounts/1/transactions/filterOptions")
-			.accept(MediaType.APPLICATION_JSON))
-			.andDo(print())
-			.andExpect(status().isOk())
-		    .andExpect(content().contentType(MediaType.APPLICATION_JSON_UTF8_VALUE))
-			.andExpect(jsonPath("$.cardholderFilterOption[1]").exists())
-            .andExpect(jsonPath("$.cardholderFilterOption[0].accountCustomerId").value("1"))

 ## microservice, design patterns, RESTful API design